clementpoiret/3D-AGSCaps/README.rst

 - Original poster: https://hippomnesis.dev/2021/06/10/3d-agscaps/
 - Paper: in prep.

-As of now, we do not provide a pretrained model, but it is in my to-do list.
+Currently, we do not provide a pretrained model, but it is in our to-do list.
 In the meantime, you can use our layers/architectures like in the `main.py` file:

 .. code-block:: python